 What is a climate and nature emergency and why do we need one?

-The recent 2018 Intergovernmental Panel on Climate Change (IPCC) report on Climate Change states that we have already caused a 1°C rise in global temperature.
+The recent 2018 Intergovernmental Panel on Climate Change (IPCC) report on Climate Change which is summarised here or in wikipedia, states that we have already caused a 1°C rise in global temperature.
 The difference between the impacts of global warming of 2˚C and 1.5˚C is much greater than previously thought and we are currently heading for a catastrophic 3˚C rise.
 We are running out of time, and need to get to Zero Carbon emissions by 2030.

 Growing numbers of parish, town and county councils are declaring a Climate Emergency.
 This is a genuine commitment to work towards a specific measurable target.
 It might seem that a Parish Council can’t really do much, but Climate change is relevant to many of our activities…